-This homemade spinach PESTO recipe is easy to make, packed full of healthiness, and looks oh so pretty!
-One recipe lasts for awhile (depending on what you use it for) and is a great way to use spinach that is on its way past prime.
+This homemade spinach pesto recipe is easy to make, packed full of healthiness, and looks oh so pretty!
+One recipe lasts for a while (depending on what you use it for) and is a great way to use spinach that is on its way past prime.
 Or fresh herbs?
 It is an absolutely fantastic way to use herbs.
 Yum!
 Nothing better!
+You can replace the spinach with basil or other herbs and use it for months.

 Spinach pesto is a recipe I started making back when my kids were a bit younger and selling me produce from their “Farmer’s Market“.
 They grew bundles and bundles of spinach and herbs and expected me to buy every single bit of it.
 Guys, I can only eat so much spinach salad.

 I found that this pesto recipe was a great way to use that spinach, especially if it wasn’t the freshest, and herbs in a way that would keep longer and give us a bit of variety from the spinach salad.
-I love this pesto on homemade pasta or even toasted bread — delicious-o!
+This pesto tastes delicious on homemade pasta or even toasted bread — delicious-o!

 This spinach pesto is also easy for me to make in the food processor with the ingredients I can find at my grocery store in the winters of Minnesota.
 There is always a supply of bagged spinach to be had, sometimes on sale.